NicolasHeine/half-life-console-fonts-css/README.md

 ### Align text
 You can use `text-align` for left/center/right.

-There is some class to help you if you want
+There is some class to help you:
 ```
 <div class="h-l1 h-l1--left">
   <span class="h-l1__word">...</span>